grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Guides/02 bundling.md

 excerpt: 'Guide to build a k6 binary that includes one or many extensions using xk6.'
 ---

-You might have found a neat k6 extension on the [Extensions page](/extensions/explore/) or on [GitHub](https://github.com/topics/xk6) and wish to use it in your tests.
-Great!
-Building a k6 binary with one or multiple extensions is relatively simple.
+To use an extension that you found on the [Extension page](/extensions) or the [xk6 Github topic](https://github.com/topics/xk6), you need to build a binary.

 > You'll first need to set up [Go](https://golang.org/doc/install) and [Git](https://git-scm.com/).
 > Make sure that your `$PATH` environment variable is updated so that `go version` returns